FoundationDB/fdb-kubernetes-operator/.github/PULL_REQUEST_TEMPLATE.md

 # Testing

 *Please describe the tests that you ran to verify your changes.
 Unit tests?
-Manual testing in dev environment?*
+Manual testing?*

-*Is there we need to perform additional testing once this is merged, or perform in a larger testing environment?*
+*Do we need to perform additional testing once this is merged, or perform in a larger testing environment?*

 # Documentation